 I don't know how much aggression an offender must demonstrate before a judge approves a protective order.
 My understanding is that such actions are not issued unless there is substantial evidence to merit the order.

 The above citations prompt a number of observations.

 First, all of the court actions sided in favor of the plaintiffs and against the defendant.
 That is, Ted was guilty in every single instance.
 Ted's proclivity for explaining "really big misunderstandings" was rendered moot under the scrutiny of an impartial judiciary.

-Second, the sheer number and frequency of court actions affirms serial criminal behavior.
+Second, the sheer number and frequency of court actions affirm serial criminal behavior.
 Each dupe I experienced — scammed out of the investment for end tables, refused loan repayment, duped into buying his son's car, stolen accounts, refused to reimburse cell phone overages, and a host of other slights — was a scam in a long series of scams over many years involving countless victims.
 It's analogous to a conveyor belt moving boxes down the line.
 The scams I experienced were just a few of the many "boxes" in Ted's conveyor belt of dupes of many individuals and businesses.